 The province of Nova Scotia had been lobbying the federal government on behalf of Lighthouse Links.
-The company coveted the 17.46-hectare parcel of federal land at Owls Head Park Reserve for inclusion in their golf and residential community.
+The company coveted the 17.46-hectare federal land parcel for inclusion in their golf and residential community.
 However, the federal government rescinded its offer to sell the federal parcel to the province of Nova Scotia amidst widespread environmental and ethical concerns.

 Future of the federal parcel:

 Instead, the federal land parcel will now belong to The Canadian Wildlife Service!
 The Canadian Wildlife Service is a branch of Environment and Climate Change Canada that focuses largely on migratory birds, species at risk, and habitat protection.

 We now urge Environment and Climate Change Canada to afford this parcel the appropriate legal designation to ensure that the land will be protected long-term.
 It is critical that the federal government follow through on the promise to safeguard this property.